aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/yom-niqanor-readings/a-reading-for-the-day-of-the-elephantarch-ii-maccabees-chapter-13-15.html.md

 <html>
 <head></head>
 <body>
-Title: מגילה ליום ניקנור | A Reading for Yom Niqanor, the Day of the Elephantarch: II Maccabees, chapters 13-15<br />
+Title: מגילת ניקנור | Megillat Niqanor (II Maccabees, chapters 13-15), a Reading for the Day of the Elephantarch<br />
 Primary contributor: aharon.varady<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=13102">http://opensiddur.org/?p=13102</a>
 <p />